 Yarmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Yarmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yarmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Yarmouth include Irish, English, German, French, and Scottish.
+Important ancestries of people in Yarmouth include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Yarmouth is English.
 Other important languages spoken here include Italian and French.